IMQS/httpbridge/README.md

 is restarted (the example does this).

 Frames that are received by Backend.Recv have a few flags that you need to pay attention to in order to decide what kind of action to take on that frame.
+Firstly, you will typically only act on frames where `inframe.Type == hb::FrameType::Data`.
+The other frame types are control frames, and those are described in detail below.

-Firstly, the IsHeader flag tells you that the frame is the first frame of a request.
+If this is a data frame, then the InFrame::IsHeader tells you that the frame is the first frame of a request.
 You are guaranteed here to have access to all of the HTTP headers, but not all of the body.
 Whether or not you act on the request at this stage will depend on whether you need to wait for the entire body or not.
 For example, if this is a file upload, then you may want to start